 St. Johns's Wood

 This spacious new home designed by classical architect, Ben Pentreath belongs to a long-standing Studio Vero client.
 Over the past five years, the design has evolved around planning and renovations, becoming a labour of love and collaboration.
-Beyond the beautifully proportioned façade, visitors will find a striking contemporary contrast.
-A Scandinavian palette of light wood, eau de nil and powder pink will be punctuated with bold furniture and one-off design accents, while a blend of materials including brass and timber aims to create an elegant, but also eminently liveable abode.
+Beyond the beautifully proportioned façade, visitors find a striking contemporary contrast.
+A Scandinavian palette of light wood, eau de nil and powder pink punctuate with bold furniture and one-off design accents, while a blend of materials including brass and timber creates an elegant, but also eminently liveable abode.